 A few days ago I was visiting Luke, a hostel operator here in Santiago.
-Like most hostels, he has flyers for various tours in the area but there was one curious detail that I noticed: nearly all of them from the same company.
+Like most hostels, he has flyers for various tours in the area, but there was one curious detail that I noticed: nearly all of them were from the same company.

 His answer was direct: